Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 \item \textbf{Matching priority.} For a given state and tape symbol, transitions are applied in the following order of specificity:

 This priority order guarantees that exact digit matches are handled before generic digit transitions, and that wildcard rules serve strictly as a fallback mechanism. \end{enumerate}

-\begin{lemma}[Token Identification and Single-Use Correspondence] During any accepting computation of $\mathcal{M}_{\mathrm{SS}}$, each confirmed certificate element corresponds to exactly one uniquely determined delimiter-bounded input-set element.
+\begin{lemma}[Token Identification and Single-Use Correspondence] During any accepting computation of $M_{\mathrm{SS}}$, each confirmed certificate element corresponds to exactly one uniquely determined delimiter-bounded input-set element.

-Let $b_j$ be the $j$-th delimiter-bounded integer encoded in the certificate region that reaches the confirmed matching phase.
-Then there exists a unique input-set element $a_k$ such that:
+Let $c_j$ be the $j$-th delimiter-bounded integer encoded in the certificate region that reaches the confirmed matching phase.
+Then it always matches input-set element $a_j$ such that:

-\begin{enumerate} \item Starting from the most significant digit, every digit of $b_j$ is matched sequentially with the digits of $a_k$. \item The match terminates exactly at the delimiter of both tokens, establishing equality of the encoded integers $b_j=a_k$ rather than prefix agreement. \item The subtraction phase is executed over the same digit interval, from least significant digit to most significant digit. \item After completion, all digits of $a_k$ are erased and can never participate in future matches. \end{enumerate}
+\begin{enumerate} \item Starting from the most significant digit, every digit of $c_j$ is matched sequentially with the digits of $a_j$. \item The match terminates exactly at the delimiter of both tokens, establishing equality of the encoded integers $c_j=a_j$ rather than prefix agreement. \item The subtraction phase is executed over the same digit interval, from least significant digit to most significant digit. \item After completion, all digits of $a_j$ are erased and can never participate in future matches. \end{enumerate}

-Consequently, each certificate element $b_j$ is used exactly once and corresponds to exactly one input-set element $a_k$, and no input element can be reused in later phases. \end{lemma}
+Consequently, each certificate element $c_j$ is used exactly once and corresponds to exactly one input-set element $a_j$, and no input element can be reused in later phases. \end{lemma}

-\begin{proof} Digits of a certificate element $b_j$ are processed in the state \textsc{FindDigitToMatch} from most significant to least significant digit.
-Backward matching tentatively aligns each digit with a candidate input token, and the machine enters the confirmation phase only after all digits of the delimiter-bounded token have been processed.
+\begin{proof} Digits of a certificate element $b_j$ are processed in the state \textsc{FindDigitToMatch} from the most significant to the least significant digit.
+Backward matching tentatively aligns each digit with a candidate input token, and the machine enters the next element matching only after all digits and delimiter token have been processed.

 The confirmation scan verifies that all matched digits belong to a single delimiter-bounded input-set element and that both token boundaries are reached.
-Therefore equality $b_j=a_k$ is established before subtraction begins.
+Therefore equality $b_j=a_j$ is established before subtraction begins.

 The subtraction routine operates on the same digit interval in reverse direction to perform borrow propagation.
 After subtraction, the digits are erased, preventing reuse.

 Thus each subtraction corresponds to exactly one complete input-set element and to exactly one certificate element. \end{proof}